batmany13/about-me/README.md

 No matter the size of team, setting a purpose and having a vision of what you want is really important.
 It's the sense of direction that people want, will energize the team and most importantly, serve as a guidepost on what you should and shouldn't be working on.

-Toolbelt: Team mission exercise, identify ["3 uniques"](https://blog.eosworldwide.com/blog/96514/traction-thoughts/uniques/) of the team
+Toolbelt: Team mission exercise or The Advantage's [6 questions](https://www.tablegroup.com/downoad/develop-a-playbook/), or identify ["3 uniques"](https://blog.eosworldwide.com/blog/96514/traction-thoughts/uniques/) of the team

 ### Share with the team openly